Great classes relies on smooth planning and transparent house rules. Could we therefore please ask you to read this document carefully?

 - Should a new outbreak take place leading to the (short- or long-term) postponement of planned lessons or to the lessons being partially or completely given in on-line form, this does not unfortunately entitles you to compensation.

-- Please come to the lessons with maximum two people per dog
+- Please come to the lessons alone (with your dog, obviously)

 - 2-meter distance (also on the parking lot):